annulen/sysdig-wiki/Sysdig-Examples.md

 > in terms of total bytes:
 > sysdig -cfdbytes_by fd.sport

-* See the top client ports in terms of established connections
+* See the top client IPs
+> in terms of established connections
-> sysdig -cfdcount_by fd.sport "evt.type=accept"
+> sysdig -cfdcount_by fd.cip "evt.type=accept"
+> in terms of total bytes
+> XXX

 * See the top files in terms of read+write bytes
 > XXX